CodeYourFuture/syllabus/docs/mongodb/week-1/mentors.md

 ## Before you teach this lesson

-If you are teaching this class in the coming weeks you **must** instruct your students to complete the instructions below.
+If you are teaching this class in the coming weeks you **must** instruct your trainees to complete the instructions below.

 [MongoDB Preparation](../preparation)

-If you students do not arrive with these steps completed then you will lose a lot of time on your first lesson.
-You should consider running short mid-week sessions the week before to help students get set up.
+If you trainees do not arrive with these steps completed then you will lose a lot of time on your first lesson.
+You should consider running short mid-week sessions the week before to help trainees get set up.

 ## Presentations